Admissions information and procedure

 3) The student has the Dutch nationality and has a parent (with whom the student will be living) that will be stationed abroad within two years and for at least two years.
 This is to be proven by a written statement of the parent's employer.

-If you have interest in placement, please fill in our Inquiry Form.
+If you have interest in placement*, please fill in our Inquiry Form.
+The school will confirm the receipt of the inquiry form as soon as possible.